 Over the next two days, we crossed back over to the South Shetlands to explore Livingston Island and take the polar plunge at Deception Island.
 We then traveled back over to the Peninsula to Cuverville Island and Port Lockroy on Wiencke Island where we mailed postcards to family and friends and got our passports stamped.

-My favorite memory of all was later that evening back aboard the Sea Spirit with newly-stamped passports: After an early dinner, we all piled out onto the decks as we cruised through the narrow and dramatic Lemaire Channel until we reached Pleneau Bay.
+My favorite memory of all was later that evening back aboard with newly-stamped passports: After an early dinner, we all piled out onto the decks as we cruised through the narrow and dramatic Lemaire Channel until we reached Pleneau Bay.
 As the evening light turned everything a glowing shade of pastel, we loaded into the Zodiacs to enjoy a twilight ride in the midst of an iceberg "graveyard" in search of leopard seals, crabeater seals, and Weddell seals.
 The setting sun cast a mystical light on the reflective, flat, and calm water, which was interlaced with large quantities of enormous, floating sculptural icebergs that were like frozen works of avant-garde art.
 The mirror-like reflection on the water illuminated the often strikingly blue icebergs and mirrored the snow-topped peaks in the distance.
 These tranquil conditions, coupled with the glowing sky, and the variety of wildlife found around every berg was simply magical.

 Our official continental landings were done on the last day exploring the region.
 This was an exhilarating day filled with a long morning hike to a glorious viewpoint and a snowy Zodiac cruise in Paradise Harbor.
 Later that afternoon, we did another spectacular hike in the sun at Neko Harbor.
 We were immersed in the immense silence, which was only interjected by the shocking boom and roar of nearby calving glaciers.
 I was enthralled by dazzling visuals left and right, and every moment was full of wonder and excitement.